efduarte/pincello/components.md

 ## Sensors

-Sensors allow the perception of things in the physical world and translate that information to digital form.
-It is possible to perceive many things, from natural phenomena such as environmental conditions, to the intentional press of a button.
+Sensors allow the perception of things in the physical world and translate that information into digital form.
+It is possible to perceive many things, from natural phenomena such as environmental conditions to the intentional press of a button.

 - `1x` [Humidity and Temperature (DHT11)](sensor-humidity-and-temperature-dht11.md)
 - `1x` [Capacitive Touch Button (TTP223)](sensor-capacitive-touch-button-ttp223.md)